L-hodg/Geog418Lab3/README.md

 This tutorial will walk you through performing a spatial autocorrelation analysis using R.

 For context, spatial autocorrelation (SAC) is a metric used in spatial analysis to describe the relationship between an object and the distribution of nearby features (Gedamu et. al., 2024).
+At its core, spatial autocorrelation is a function of Tobler's first law of Geography.
+This law describes the relationship between objects, stating that objects in close proximity to eachother will be more alike than those further away.
+Similarly SAC is concerned with how the variance between two points is affected as the distance between them changes.
+This can be described by the following graph:

+VARIOGRAM FIGURE?

 Similar to other spatial analysis techniques, it aims to determine if a distribution of data is clustered, dispersed or random.
 Positive SAC refers to the tendency of features that are close together to have similar attributes.
 In this case, the result would be a clustered distribution.
 Conversely, negative SAC would refer to nearby features being dissimilar from each other, resulting in a dispersed distribution.
 Below is a visual example of SAC.

 <img width="544" alt="Screenshot 2024-10-19 at 5 21 43 PM" src="https://github.com/user-attachments/assets/3bbbbc4f-8dfb-425e-bd89-7c8152c21201">

 Figure 1: Visual depiction of spatial autocorrelation created by and sourced from ESRI, n.d.

 The presence of SAC can have important implications for spatial analysis.
 While there are multiple ways to quantify SAC, we will be using a technique called Moran's I. This is a statistical measure which will give us a concrete, standardized value to make an appropriate conclusion about the presence of SAC, or lack thereof.
 For this exercise, we will be examining census data from 2016 in the St. John's area.
 Although census tract data can provide a wealth of different information, we will be focusing on two variables: Median total income, and respondents with knowledge of the french language.
 When looking at income, it is important to use the median as the mean can be skewed by the extremely wealthy.
 Our objective will be to determine whether SAC is present in St. John's for our selected variables.
 Census data is ideal for this type of analysis, as positive SAC is often found when examining data pertaining to demographics (Li et al., 2012).
 It is often an appropriate choice because???????